AT95BL/Linux-Monitor/README.md

 # 🐧 Linux System Monitor Dashboard

 A full-stack, real-time system monitoring application inspired by professional tools like **Zabbix** and **Prometheus**.
-T his project demonstrates the integration of low-level Linux kernel data extraction with modern web technologies and containerization.
+This project demonstrates the integration of low-level Linux kernel data extraction with modern web technologies and containerization.

 ## 🚀 Technology Stack